Ian Baker-Finch: Broadcasting career

 After his game deserted him, Baker-Finch turned his interests to careers in broadcasting and golf course design and management.
 He was hired by ESPN and ABC Sports to comment on golf tournaments in 1998, and did so until 2006.
 During this time, Baker-Finch served as the lead analyst for ESPN and as a hole announcer for ABC, though on many occasions he filled in as ABC's lead analyst.
 In 2007, he was hired by CBS Sports as a hole announcer, a position he held until his retirement on August 3, 2025.
 During this era, Baker-Finch served as Gary Player's captain's assistant for the International team in the Presidents Cup in 2003, 2005 and 2007.

 Reporting for CBS at the 2007 Barclays tournament, Baker-Finch was one of the thousands gathered around the 18th green as Rich Beem hit his approach shot.
 The errant shot hit straight on Baker-Finch's cheek and knocked him down, causing him to fall on his back behind the green.
 Baker-Finch recovered before Beem got to his ball.

 Personal life

-Baker-Finch and his wife, Jennie, have two daughters Hayley and Laura; they live in North Palm Beach, Florida.
+Baker-Finch and his wife, Jennie, have two daughters; they live in North Palm Beach, Florida.